OpenACC/openacc-best-practices-guide/04-Parallelize.markdown

 private copy of the affected variable is generated for each loop iteration, but `reduction` goes a step further to reduce all of those private copies into one final result, which is returned from the region.
-For example, the maximum of all private copies of the variable may be required or perhaps the sum.
+For example, the maximum of all private copies of the variable may be required.
 A reduction may only be specified on a scalar variable and only common, specified operations can be performed, such as `+`, `*`, `min`, `max`, and various bitwise operations (see the OpenACC specification for a complete list).
 The